 Students can enroll in a variety of classes (i.e. Psychology, Spanish, Art) with the exception of Physical Education classes.
 Students are responsible for purchasing their own textbooks and classroom supplies.

 Credit Recovery is for students that need to earn/make-up high school credits.
 The Transitional Studies Department at CCSF offers a variety of non-credit (high school credit only) courses every semester at several of our educational centers throughout the city.
 Classes are still tuition free and generally there are no out-of-pocket expenses for this program.

-Students wishing to enroll in a foreign language class should follow the concurrent enrollment steps to enroll.
-Before choosing a class to take- it may be best for a student to take the language placement advisory test to determine the level that they should take at CCSF.
+Students wishing to enroll in a world language class should follow the concurrent enrollment steps to enroll.
+Before choosing a class to take it may be best for a student to take the language placement advisory test to determine the level that they should take at CCSF.

-Students can login to the CCSF student portal, Web4, to access their grades and unofficial transcripts.
+Students can log in to the CCSF student portal, myRAM, to access their grades and unofficial transcripts.

-To Login to Web4 students will need to:
+To Login to myRAM Portal students will need to:

-A student’s username is their CCSF Student ID# and the default for their first login is their six-digit date of birth (MM/DD/YY).
-Students can navigate through the Student Services and Financial Aid tab to view grades and unofficial transcripts, and to order an official transcript.
+A student’s username is their CCSF Student ID#.
+Students can navigate through the My Profile section to view grades and unofficial transcripts, and to order an official transcript.

 The ESL Department includes both credit and noncredit programs.

 The Credit ESL Program is designed for students with academic goals who wish to complete a two-year degree or vocational certificate at City College or to transfer to a four-year college or university.